 Although the price of Brent crude oil continued to increase from April to June when inflation expectations were decreasing, persistent concerns about economic conditions and petroleum demand have contributed to crude oil prices decreasing with inflation expectations from July through September.

 Late in September, WTI began to decline near its yearly lows.
 Further decreases in the upcoming months are threatened by the breakdown below confluent technical support.
-As price moves into critical inflection points that could provide a respite from the recent selling pressure, traders should keep an eye out for a potential exhaustion low until the end of the year.
+As price moves into critical inflection points that could provide a respite from the recent selling pressure, traders should keep an eye out for potential exhaustion low until the end of the year.

 Oil prices are nearly 40% off the yearly highs with a four-month decline (intermediate trend counter-trend) taking WTI below a key support zone between 38.2% and 50% Fibonacci levels.